okrojekb/Programowanie-Obiektowe/README.md

 # Programowanie-Obiektowe
-This respository contains all files from the PO.
+This respository contains all files from the PO - Object-oriented programming